oracle-livelabs/security/blockchain-table-new/blockchain-table-digests/blockchain-table-digests.md

 While Blockchain Tables provide cryptographic chaining to ensure tamper-resistant data, real-world enterprise systems often require additional ways to validate and share the authenticity of table contents over time.
 This is where Blockchain Table digests come into play.

-A digest is a compact, cryptographically signed or unsigned summary of selected rows or the last chained row of the Blockchain Table.
-Digests can be securely stored, exported, or distributed to third parties, enabling periodic integrity checks or legal proof of unchanged historical data.
-Oracle provides built-in support for both last-chain-row digests and filtered-row digests, along with flexible options for unsigned and signed digest generation.
-These allow organizations to implement fine-grained, auditable verification pipelines.
+A digest is a compact, cryptographically signed or unsigned summary of selected rows or the last-row of each system chain in the Blockchain Table.
+The last-rows refers to the final row in each individual system chain, as a Blockchain Table can typically consist of multiple chains.
+These digests can be securely stored, exported, or distributed to third parties, enabling periodic integrity checks or providing legal proof of unchanged historical data.
+Oracle provides built-in support for both last-rows digests and filtered-row digests, along with flexible options for unsigned and signed digest generation.
+These capabilities allow organizations to implement fine-grained, auditable verification pipelines.

 You can generate:
 - Unsigned digests: Lightweight hashes for internal or local verification.